Gio01/Bootcamp/README.md

 # BootcampCode
- This is some code implemented both by me and with solutions with my own explnations to better understand the concepts.
+ This is some code implemented by me and with solutions with my own explanations to better understand the concepts.